vantas/chickencross/README.md

 ### Quick start ###

 * Clone or download the repository contents
+* The repository contains a precompiled version of the library for Linux 64 bits (compiled on Mint 17.1), Windows and OSX (Compiled on Mavericks).
+* Examples can be found in the "examples" directory.
+Each has corresponding project files.
-* The "build" directory contains build files (projects) for a number of IDEs and platforms.
+* In order to rebuild the library, the "build" directory contains build files (projects) for Code::Blocks and QtCreator.
 Each directory also has a README file.

 ### Credits ###